Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

 National Center for State Courts

-Bureau of Justice Statistics
+Department of Justice

 Collated figures show that about 24 out of every 100 jury decisions might hang at its first vote.
-Ambiguous evidence is the main reason why jury decisions could hang at its initial vote count.
+Ambiguous evidence is the main reason why jury decisions could hang at their initial vote count.